cfsmp3/exec_timeout_rs/README.md

 ## Platform Limitations

 *   **Linux Only:** This crate relies on Linux-specific features (`setpgid`, `killpg` with SIGKILL) for process group management and termination.
 It will not compile or work correctly on other platforms like Windows or macOS.
+This is intentional.

 ## Installation